Giles County License Hearing Guide

 Related Guides

-Giles DUI License Suspension & ALR Hearing: Act Fast to Protect Your Driving Privileges
+Giles County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-You have only 15 days from the date of your DUI arrest to request an Administrative License Revocation (ALR) hearing.
-This is the most important piece of information you need to know.
-If you miss this deadline, your license will automatically be suspended.
+You have only 15 days from the date of your DUI arrest to request an ALR hearing.
+This is a strict deadline, and missing it will result in an automatic suspension of your driver's license.

-• Where to Request: You must request the ALR hearing from the Tennessee Department of Safety.
+- Where to Request: The hearing request is filed with the Tennessee Department of Safety.

-• What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days, your driver's license will automatically be suspended.
-There are very few exceptions to this rule.
+- What Happens if You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your license will be automatically suspended, regardless of the outcome of your criminal case.
+There are very limited exceptions to this rule, so act quickly.

 Automatic License Suspension